Did you know that Lithium Batteries are Dangerous Goods?

 All designs and types of lithium batteries must meet the requirements of the UN Manual of Tests and Criteria to be shipped safely.

-Shippers and importers must meet the requirements set out in the Transportation of Dangerous Goods Regulations (TDG Regulations) for the handling, offering for transport, transporting and importing of lithium batteries in Canada.
+Shippers and importers must meet the requirements set out in the TDG Regulations for the handling, offering for transport, transporting and importing of lithium batteries in Canada.
 The requirements vary by mode of transport.

 When shipping lithium batteries within Canada by aircraft, the TDG Regulations let you:

 Comply with the latest International Civil Aviation Organization (ICAO) Technical Instructions and some additional requirements of the TDG Regulations;

 - Use the alternative requirements listed under sections 12.10, 12.12, 12.13, 12.14 or 12.17 when the ICAO Technical Instructions limits or restricts the quantity or type of dangerous goods that you can transport.

 When shipping or importing lithium batteries internationally by aircraft, Part 12 of the TDG Regulations requires you to comply with the ICAO Technical Instructions and some additional requirements of the TDG Regulations.